-Swifts will be arriving back in Britain from Africa at the beginning of May.
-Quite possibly there will be some nesting near where you live.
-You may see them when out walking flying low over roof-tops or making screaming calls as they pass.
+Our swifts are back from Africa and quite possibly there will be some nesting near where you live.
+You may see them when out walking, flying low over roof-tops or making screaming calls as they go.
 No other British bird behaves like this.
 It’s an indication there are nest sites nearby.
 You might even be lucky enough to spot one returning to its nest hole under the eaves of a building.

 You can see nesting swifts on the Sibfords nestbox webcams.

 Our plan coincides with a new project being launched in Bicester, promoting biodiversity, health and wellbeing.

 Wild Bicester is based on a similar model developed to Wild Banbury by the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust (BBOWT), with the support of Banbury Town Council and Cherwell District Council, encouraging residents to take part in projects to protect and improve the wildlife in their local area.

 The scheme is co-funded by Healthy Bicester, Bicester Garden Town and the council’s wellbeing team, due to the importance the project places on developing sociable healthy neighbourhoods while enhancing the natural environment of the town.

 Wild Bicester has already formed early relationships with environmental groups in the town, including Langford Community Orchard and Bicester Green Gym, using their experience and expertise to help lay the foundations of the programme.